binarymist/learning-go/LearningGo-AnIdiomaticApproachToRealWorldGoProgramming/README.md

 * "100 Go Mistakes and How to Avoid Them" [Slices and memory leaks (#26)](https://100go.co/#slices-and-memory-leaks-26)
 * "100 Go Mistakes and How to Avoid Them" [Slices and memory leaks (#26)](https://100go.co/#slices-and-memory-leaks-26)

-Go's arrays and slices are single-dimensional, you can however create the equivalent of multi-dimensional slices or arrays.
+"_The length is not part of the type for a slice.
+This removes the limitations of arrays._"

 Inspiration for the following example was from [Effective Go: Two-dimensional slices](https://go.dev/doc/effective_go#two_dimensional_slices):

 ```go
 package main